theochem/horton/doc/user_ap1rog.rst

     :c: (``TwoIndex`` instance) the geminal coefficient matrix (without the diagonal occupied sub-block, see :ref:`introap1rog`)
     :l: (``TwoIndex`` instance) the Lagrange multipliers (can be used to calculated the response 1-RDM)

-After the AP1roG calculation is finished (because AP1roG converged or the maximum number of iterations was reached), the orbitals (``orb.hdf5``) and the overlap matrix (``olp.hdf5``) are, by default, stored to disk and can be used for a subsequent restart.
+After the AP1roG calculation is finished (because AP1roG converged or the maximum number of iterations was reached), the orbitals and the overlap matrix are, by default, stored in a checkpoint file ``checkpoint.h5`` and can be used for a subsequent restart.
 Note that the geminal coefficient matrix and Lagrange multipliers are not stored after the calculation is completed.

 .. _keywords-oo-ap1rog: